-There are plenty of benefits to working for yourself, but one thing that independent contractors, freelancers, and small business owners miss out on is employer-sponsored investment options.
+Working for yourself has plenty of benefits, but one thing that independent contractors, freelancers, and small business owners miss out on is employer-sponsored investment options.

-This is particularly true when it comes to a 401k.
-Fortunately, an individual 401k, also known as a solo 401k, makes it possible for the self-employed to leverage many of the same benefits that come with employer-sponsored retirement plans.
+This is particularly true when it comes to a 401k, which offers significant tax benefits over traditional investing strategies.
+Fortunately, an individual 401(k), also known as a solo 401k, makes it possible for the self-employed to leverage many of the same benefits that come with employer-sponsored retirement plans.

 Investors looking for more control over their retirement efforts can do so through self-directed 401k plans.
-There are several benefits associated with self-directed investment accounts, but here are a few key ones to keep in mind.
+Here are several benefits associated with self-directed investment accounts, so you can decide if a self-directed 401(k) is right for you.

 2. Diverse Investment Options

-When you invest through a traditional 401k, your options are limited to stocks, bonds, mutual funds, etc. With an individual 401k, you can invest your money in different verticals, like real estate or commodities.
-This allows you to grow a diverse investment portfolio.
+Diversification is key when creating a successful investment portfolio and the freedom of a self-directed 401(k) allows you to diversify easily.
+When you invest through a traditional 401k, your options are limited to stocks, bonds, mutual funds, etc. However, with an individual 401k, you can invest your money in different verticals, like real estate or commodities.

 Ideally, you won’t need to draw from your retirement savings, but sometimes it’s necessary.
 If you plan on using your retirement savings to finance home purchases, education expenses, or other investment opportunities, then a 401k can be a good choice.

-When you make contributions to an individual 401k, you can choose to do so on a pre-tax basis, which will reduce your taxable income for the year in which the contributions were made.
+When you make contributions to an individual 401k, you can choose to do so on a pre-tax basis, reducing your taxable income for the year in which the contributions were made.
 However, an individual 401k also offers a Roth component.
-Roth contributions are made after taxes, meaning there is no upfront tax advantage, but you will be able to make tax free withdrawals in the future.
+Roth contributions are made after taxes, meaning there is no upfront tax advantage, but you will be able to make tax-free withdrawals in the future.

 Just because you’re self-employed doesn’t mean you need to miss out on the many benefits a 401k can offer.
 Individual 401k plans are easy, affordable, and flexible, allowing you to save for the future you want.
 There’s no one-size-fits-all approach to retirement, and that means you deserve a plan that works for you.
 A self-directed individual 401k offers just that.